Is Nim a transpiler?

 But I thought a transpiler just converted between languages?

 This seems to be the misconception that leads to people asking the question which titles this article.
 While it is true that a transpiler converts from one language to another language the distinction lies in levels of abstraction.
-By compiling C to assembly you’re essentially using information in the C language to make decisions about what assembly code to generate, discard the information in the process.
+By compiling C to assembly you’re essentially using information in the C language to make decisions about what assembly code to generate, discarding the information in the process.
 A transpiler on the other hand is a tool that converts between two languages while keeping the same level of abstraction.
 A theoretical perfect transpilation is therefore a two-way process where you could go back and forth between languages.
 This is typically not the case however because of structural changes and the assumptions required to transpile between two different languages.
 Examples of transpilers include JSweet which converts from Java to TypeScript, f2c which transpiles Fortran 77 to C, or J2ObjC which converts from Java to Objective-C, or even the tool c2nim which ships with Nim and compiles from C to Nim.
 Transpilers are typically used when you want to use code from one language which is on the same level of abstraction and use it in a language of the same or higher abstraction.
 And even this list is using the term a bit loosely, f2c for example was a part of the chain to compile Fortran to machine code, and is therefore translating Fortran features into C.

 So what makes Nim not a transpiler?